gyhou/millionsongs/Data-Modeling-with-Cassandra/README.md

 FROM artists_songs_users_info
 WHERE userId = 10 AND sessionId = 182
 ```
+- Each row is uniquely identified with the combination of userId, sessionId and clustering column itemInSession

 **Result 2**
 |   | artist            | song                                              | firstname | lastname |
 |---|-------------------|---------------------------------------------------|-----------|----------|